kubedb/docs/docs/guides/cassandra/volume-expansion/topology.md

 - `spec.databaseRef.name` specifies that we are performing volume expansion operation on `cassandra-prod`.
 - `spec.type` specifies that we are performing `VolumeExpansion` on our database.
-- `spec.volumeExpansion.broker` specifies the desired volume size for broker node.
-- `spec.volumeExpansion.controller` specifies the desired volume size for controller node.
+- `spec.volumeExpansion.node` specifies the desired volume size for the cassandra nodes.

 > If you want to expand the volume of only one node, you can specify the desired volume size for that node only.